Borneo can be visited as a destination in its own right or combined with Peninsular Malaysia.

 There are many regional types of Chinese cooking including Cantonese, Peking, Hakka, Sichuan and Taiwanese.
 Indian food is also popular, with curries ranging from mild to very hot indeed.
 Vegetarian food, chutneys and Indian breads are also available.
 Indonesian cuisine also combines the use of dried seafood and spiced vegetables with the Japanese method of preparation with fresh ingredients cooked to retain the natural flavour.
 Japanese, Korean and Thai food are available in restaurants.
 Western food is served throughout the country, particularly in major hotels which have continental menus and international coffee shops.
 Drink: Although the country is partly Islamic, alcohol is available.
 Local beers are Tiger and Anchor.

 Tipping: 10% service charge and 5% government tax are commonly included in bills.
-If you would like to reward good service we recommend tipping guides at around 25-30 ringgit per day and 15 ringgit per day for drivers per couple.
+If you'd like to reward good service we recommend tipping guides at around MYR25-30 per day and MYR15 per day for drivers per couple.
 Obviously this is very much a rough guide and you are completely free to give whatever you feel is appropriate.
-For porters in hotels (and at airports where appropriate) we recommend that you give approximately 3 ringgit.
+For porters in hotels (and at airports where appropriate) we recommend that you give approximately MYR3.

 Social conventions and etiquette